RobRendell/gTove/README.md

 only list recently completed items which have not yet been released.

 * Fix firebase comms node to be able to clean up excessively large action backlogs.
+* Snap minis on hex maps to 12 rotations rather than 6, so you can align with the hex edge or vertex.

 ## Plans/TODO